ElucidataInc/polly-docs/docs/Data Lake.md

 ![Search results](../img/Discover/single_5.png)

 The table shown above shows very few columns by default.
-In order to view the other columns in the table, you can select the fields from **Available Columns** and click on *Show!* button.
+In order to view the other columns in the table, you can select the fields from **Available Columns** and click on *Show* button.
 Once you have narrowed down the relevant datasets, you can analyze one dataset on the fly within the app.

 **Analyzing a dataset**